I Know My Miranda Rights, Ossifer!

 “You have the right to remain drinking.
 Anything you say can and will be used against you as you sample another varietal.
 You have the right to buy a bottle of wine, even on Sundays in Connecticut.
 If you cannot afford a bottle, please enjoy the pepper jams in the corner.”

-[2012 Update: As you surely know, Connecticut updated its Puritanical blue laws and liquor stores are now allowed to open in Sundays… Though they might not keep it up for long.]
+2012 Update: As you surely know, Connecticut updated its Puritanical blue laws and liquor stores are now allowed to be open on Sundays.

 And so, Hoang, Damian, and I drove west on Route 4, through Torrington and on to Goshen.
-Past the wonderful Action Wildlife Park and then the surreal Goshen Stampede which has a rather Saskatchewan feel to it.
+Past the wonderful Action Wildlife Park and other highlights of Goshen.
 And for you non-Nutmeggers, “Goshen” is pronounced “Go” like “stop and go” “shin.”
 I know I got it wrong when I first said it a few years ago.